Amanda Grace Shu

 About Me

-I am a biracial Asian-American poet and fiction writer, and an MFA candidate at Sarah Lawrence College.
-I am a lover of language and all its chaotic, inventive, and endlessly changing beauty, and I believe that words can build worlds both fantastical and familiar.
-To me, creative writing is a powerfully empathetic act through which we humans come to truly understand one another.
+Amanda Grace Shu is a biracial Asian-American poet and fiction writer, and a recent MFA graduate from Sarah Lawrence College.
+Her poetry has been published in Sequestrum, The American Journal of Poetry, Kaleidoscope, and Mass Poetry’s Hard Work of Hope series, and her fiction in Daily Science Fiction.
+A lover of language and all its chaotic, inventive, and endlessly changing beauty, she believes that words can build worlds both fantastical and familiar, and that creative writing is a powerful empathetic act through which we come to truly understand one another.
+She also obsesses over cats, writes trivia games, and names her pens after silly puns.

 Published Works & Awards